GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 Wireshark automatically creates and applies a display filter for this TCP conversation.
 How many packets match this filter?

-Part 1 clean-up: Click the Clear button (the red X next to the filter expression) to remove your display filter before continuing.
+**Clean-up: Click the Clear button (the red X next to the filter expression) to remove your display filter before continuing.
 Toggle to the conversation window and click Close.

 Geolocating IP Addresses (15 pts total)
 ==========

 Correlating network interfaces/IP addresses to physical locations is often a useful task.
 Wireshark includes a basic capability in this regard, which utilizes the free versions of the MaxMind2 database.
 It is important to recognize that no IP-geolocation database is error-free.
 Later on in the quarter we will discuss various approaches to geolocating IP addresses and the associated complexities of this process.

--   Open pcaps/http-browse101c.pcapng in Wireshark.
+Open pcaps/http-browse101c.pcapng in Wireshark.

 Now select Edit — Preferences — Name Resolution4 and click the GeoIP database directories Edit button.
 Click New and point to the maxmind directory (which has database files downloaded from <http://dev.maxmind.com/geoip/legacy/geolite/)>.